-- 1.7.1 The Council recognises that some people are vulnerable and at risk through potential misuse of power by service providers.
-It is determined to ensure that all its customers enjoy a safe and positive experience of its service.
+- 1.5.1 The council recognises that some people are vulnerable and at risk through potential misuse of power by service providers.
+It is determined to ensure that all its customers, and in particular children and vulnerable adults, enjoy a safe and positive experience of its service.
 In this context the recommendations of both the Warner report and the Bichard Inquiry have been incorporated into the staff selection procedure.
-These provisions must be applied rigorously so candidates are left in no doubt about the Council's determination to appoint staff who pose no threat to customers.
-The Council is committed to listening to children and other vulnerable customers and therefore includes rigorous processes for recruitment to posts providing services to such users. - 1.7.2 For posts with access to children and other vulnerable people, the recruitment pack should include a statement which conveys how rigorous staff recruitment and selection contributes to the Council's overall commitment to protect children/vulnerable adults from abuse through to the delivery of safer environments and services for children/ vulnerable adults and their families/carers. - 1.7.3 Also, a statement should tell successful applicants for these posts that, - Current and former employers will be asked about allegations, disciplinary investigations, and their outcomes, etc. - DBS disclosure will be sought and at what level - Evidence of identity and proof of address will be required. - The Panel will thoroughly explore any gaps or inconsistencies in the employment record and question repeated changes in employment - No candidate will be able to commence employment with the Council until the results of all checks are known and satisfactory references are received - Candidates will need to demonstrate their suitability for access to children and/or vulnerable adults. - 1.7.4 See Appendices A & B for more detailed information in relation to the Council's ongoing commitment to Safer Recruitment.
+These provisions must be applied rigorously so candidates are left in no doubt about the council's determination to appoint staff who pose no threat to children and vulnerable adults.
+The council is committed to listening to children and vulnerable adults and therefore includes rigorous processes for recruitment to posts providing services to such users. - 1.5.2 For posts with access to children and other vulnerable people, the recruitment pack should include a statement which conveys how rigorous staff recruitment and selection contributes to the council's overall commitment to protect children/vulnerable adults from abuse through to the delivery of safer environments and services for children/ vulnerable adults and their families/carers. - 1.5.3 Also, a statement should tell successful applicants for these posts that, - Current and former employers will be asked about allegations, disciplinary investigations, and their outcomes, etc. - DBS disclosure will be sought and at what level - Evidence of identity and proof of address will be required. - The Panel will thoroughly explore any gaps or inconsistencies in the employment record and question repeated changes in employment - No candidate will be able to commence employment with the council until the results of all checks are known and satisfactory references are received - Candidates will need to demonstrate their suitability for access to children and/or vulnerable adults. - 1.5.4 See Appendices A & B for more detailed information in relation to the council's ongoing commitment to Safer Recruitment.

-1.8 Disabled candidates
+1.6 Disabled candidates